-Assessors must provide evidence to the CBD Administrator demonstrating why the options outlined in sections 1.2.3, 1.2.4 and 1.2.5 are not viable, and seek approval in writing before proceeding with the process outlined in Section 1.2.6 - All spaces non-assessable.
+Assessors must provide evidence to the CBD Administrator demonstrating why the options outlined in sections 1.2.3, 1.2.4 and 1.2.5 are not viable, and seek approval in

 1.2.3 Engage a local Assessor

 If approved in writing by the CBD Administrator, an Assessor may be permitted to engage another local Assessor to complete a site visit on their behalf.
 This local Assessor will collect all required information including site notes, photos and documentation and provide this to the Assessor who will submit the TLA application as normal.